OGProgrammer/amazonlinux-composer/README.md

 Using this for various of my personal projects.
 Feel free to fork or contribute.

+To build and push:

+1. Build the container image - `docker build .`

+2. Copy the tag hash - Ex. `0d190e377fd8`

+3. Test your changes - `docker run -it 0d190e377fd8 /bin/bash`

+4. Tag your changes - `docker tag 0d190e377fd8 ogprogrammer/amazonlinux-php-nginx:latest`

+5. Push your tagged images - `docker push ogprogrammer/amazonlinux-php-nginx`

+Don't forgot to login to docker.io in the CLI first ;)

 ```
 Built & Maintained by @OGProgrammer